Spread the Word

-The type of juggler I’m talking about is the unique and comprehensive skill set that a CAM must possess in order to be successful.
+The type of juggler I’m talking about is the unique and comprehensive skill set that a channel account manager must possess in order to be successful.

 To give you a tangible perspective of this multifaceted position, here are 6 of the strongest qualities to every effective CAM:

 1.)
 They Are in it for The Long Haul

 In the channel industry, success doesn’t happen overnight.

 This goes especially true if you’re working with partners in the vertical market, where capturing the attention of a niche demographic requires precision, patience and a defined positioning of sales efforts.
 Additionally, the initial stages of active partner engagement necessitate proper training in product functionality, usage and the eradication of end-user pain points as well as providing best practices in go-to-market strategies; in other words, it takes time to get a channel partnership moving on all cylinders— knowing ahead of time is what makes a channel account manager less susceptible to frustration, negativity and disengagement.

 Now, this goes without saying.
 But an effective channel account manager doesn’t just have solid communicative abilities, sound judgment, or a highly developed sense of go-to-market strategies; she also has a solid grasp on business development, market segmentation, the channel geographical landscape, research and planning, resourcing, prioritization, networking and an arsenal of sales tactics readily at hand.

 3.)
 Ability to Step Inside the Mind of His Partners